MatthewHeun/matsbyname/cran-comments.md

     * `devtools::check_rhub()`
         * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
             * ERRORs: 2
-            * WARNINGs: 1
+            * WARNINGs: 0
             * NOTEs: 0
-            * The errors and warning appear to be caused by mal-configuration of this test rig.
+            * The errors appear to be caused by mal-configuration of this test rig.
               This is the *only* rig where errors occur.
-                * `#> there is no package called 'data.table'`
                 * `#> there is no package called 'utf8'`
         * Ubuntu Linux 16.04 LTS, R-release, GCC
             * ERRORs: 0